Event Information

 • Judging and prizes will be uniform for each track and multiple cash prizes of $250 will be awarded.

 • Each participant is evaluated on scientific merit, visual presentation, and oral presentation.
 Judges are asked to select one presenter from his or her assigned posters to be considered for an award.
 Judges are required to visit every poster and are encouraged to provide feedback to participants during the judging period.
+For more information on judging criteria please refer to the CHOP Poster Day Judging Guide.

-• Judging will be split into two sessions: Tuesday, April 30th from 2:30 - 4:00pm for Session A posters and Wednesday, May 1st between 10:00 - 11:30am for Session B posters.
-You will be notified of your time slot after abstract submission closes.
-The reception and poster awards ceremony will be held on Wednesday, May 1st at 4:30pm in the Hub Lobby.
+• You will be notified of your time slot after abstract submission closes.
+The reception and poster awards ceremony will be held on Wednesday, May 6th at 4:45pm in the Hub.

 Poster session questions can be directed to the Office of Academic Training and Outreach Programs at ATOP@chop.edu.

-Keynote
+Keynote Speakers

 The CHOP Omics & Big Data Initiative is bringing us closer to our vision to: